 Tap Into SFC Talent

-St. Francis College prides itself on being a go-to institution for recruiters of all industries.
-Our students, who thrive in fast-paced, diverse environments, embody the well-rounded pedagogy and values that shape our curriculum.
+St. Francis College prides itself on our students, who thrive in fast-paced, diverse environments and embody the well-rounded pedagogy and values that shape our curriculum.
 The Center for Career Exploration is here to facilitate on-campus recruiting and other resources to help you find talent at SFC.

 About St. Francis College